Frequently Asked Questions (FAQs)

-This usually means the structure was built where expansive (clay) or collapsible (sand) soils are known to exist.
-Combine that with extreme moisture and/or poor drainage and the structure becomes very unstable.
+This usually means the structure was built where expansive (clay) or collapsible (sand) soils exist.
+Combine that with extreme moisture and/or poor drainage, and the structure becomes very unstable.

-Something as simple as rain run-off from the roof and allowing the water to “pool” can cause your foundation to shift.
-It doesn’t have to be a lot of water to have adverse effects on your home’s foundation.
+Something as simple as pooled rain run-off from the roof can cause your foundation to shift.
+It doesn’t have to be a lot of water to adversely affect your home’s foundation.

 Structures built on back-fill lots are always in danger of weakened foundations because of potential air pockets in the soil and soil composition itself.

 Learn more about common foundation problems.

 Will this action stop all settlements of the structure in the future?

 Once the home’s foundation has been piered, movement or settling in the repaired area is almost impossible.
 The same cannot be said about the areas that were not piered, although it is doubtful since the prime reason for repairing the damaged structure was to stabilize it overall.